awfrok/obsidian-plugin-bibtex-entry-view/README.md

 - immediate rendering triggered on the option change.
 - adding a command to manually update the entry indicies when updating the target `.bib` file of the symbolic link.

+## support

+- If you like this plugin, please consider to support. https://ko-fi.com/kydem

 ## license

 MIT